uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 ### Compatibility first

-Our main goal remains being a drop-in replacement for GNU coreutils, so this is strictly an interactive nicety:
+Being a drop-in replacement for GNU coreutils comes first, so this is strictly an interactive nicety:

 - Reports are only rendered when **stderr is a terminal**.
 In a script, a pipe or a test suite, each utility keeps printing exactly the plain one-line message shown as "Before" in the examples above, so anything that greps stderr keeps working.
 - Exit codes are unchanged.